 Local Council Quality Award

-The award was presented to Bridlington Mayor Cllr Cyril Marsburg and Town Clerk Paula King, by Cllr Gordon Thurston, President of the Local Councils Association ERNLLCA and a NALC (National Association of Local Councils) national Assembly member.
+The award was presented to Bridlington Mayor, Cllr Cyril Marsburg and Town Clerk, Paula King by Cllr Gordon Thurston, President of the Local Councils' Association ERNLLCA and a NALC (National Association of Local Councils) national Assembly member.

-Cllr Thurston added, “Speaking to Councillors and Staff here today, the commitment and dedication of all involved it the organisation shines through, the residents of Bridlington Town can be proud of their Council, and its commitment to continue to strive to improve the town for its residents and visitor alike.”
+Cllr Thurston added, “Speaking to Councillors and Staff here today, the commitment and dedication of all involved in the organisation shines through, the residents of Bridlington Town can be proud of their Council, and its commitment to continue to strive to improve the town for its residents and visitor alike.”

 The Mayor said, “It is a proud day for the Town Council and I am pleased to see the Council realise this achievement”.